10 mighty apps to revolutionize your Podia website

 If I need to send a form, create a survey, or build a quiz, Typeform is my first stop.
 In part, it's earned my loyalty from its design -- there are a lot of features built into the platform, but they’re well organized and never overwhelming -- but the other part is simple its overall finish.

-Because no quiz looks quite as sleek or professional as a Typeform quiz embedded as a side-window over your storefront.
+Because no quiz looks quite as sleek or professional as a Typeform quiz embedded as a side-window over your website.

 (As an aside, Len is a pretty big fan of it too, and you can check out his walkthrough for building a Typeform quiz in our article about customer retention.)